David Miller (South African cricketer): 2017–Onwards

 On 15 October 2017, Miller played in his 100th ODI and became the third player after Rohit Sharma and Kieron Pollard to play 100 ODIs without featuring in a Test match.
-In the 2nd T20I of the same tour, he scored his first century in a T20I and made the fastest century in a T20I (35 balls).
-He was also the first player to score a T20I century batting at number five or lower.
+In the 2nd T20I of the same tour, he scored his first century in a T20I and made the then fastest century in a T20I (35 balls).
+He was also the first player to score a T20I century batting at number five or lower and is the only player to have done that twice.
 During the match, he became fifth player from South Africa to score 1,000 runs in T20Is.

 During the Pakistan series in February 2019, regular captain Faf du Plessis was rested for the last two T20Is of the series, with Miller named as captain of South Africa in his place.

 In April 2019, Miller was named in South Africa's squad for the 2019 Cricket World Cup.
 On 19 June 2019, in the match against New Zealand, Miller scored his 3,000th run in ODIs.
 In September 2021, Miller was named in South Africa's squad for the 2021 ICC Men's T20 World Cup.